patrykpilek/php-for-beginners/README.md

   - Make PHP easier to maintain: use comments and coding standards
 - [ ] An Introduction to Databases
   - Where to store data in a dynamic website: an introduction to databases
+  - Access the database server using phpMyAdmin and create a database
 - [ ] Multiple Pages in PHP
 - [ ] An Introduction to HTML Forms
 - [ ] Inserting Data Into the Database from PHP